frederic-perez/AmE-dictionary/data/dictionary.md

 __carping__ _v_
 __carpool__ _v_ :two::hammer:
 __carrel__
-__carrion__ _n_ :dart::four: The noun carrion refers to the dead and rotting flesh of an animal.
+__carrion__ _n_ :dart::five: The noun carrion refers to the dead and rotting flesh of an animal.
 Ever seen a dead opossum or cat in the road?
 You can call that road kill carrion.
 __carry a torch__
 __carry-on bag__
 __carryout__ _A Chinese carryout._